ShunsukeTada1357/GabrielQuiverOfEndRingG/README.md

 <br>
 For a quiver 1→2→3→4→5, we write End(G)'s irreducible morphism, where G is all the direct sums of non-iso interval modules.
 In this sprcial setting, the Gabriel quiver of End(G) is the same as path algebra of the quiver 1→2→3→4→5 up to opposite.
 <br>
-Note that the picture below writes only irreducible morphisms of , so there is no information about some relations.
+Note that the picture below writes only irreducible morphisms of End(G), so there is no information about some relations.
  <!-- Picture -->
   <div title="picture">
     <img src="Graph.PNG" alt="picture" width="240px" >